christopher-evans/yearless-date/README.md

     anotherDate = date.clone(); // 09 Jan;

 alert(date.compareTo(anotherDate) ?
 "The dates are different" : "The dates are the same");
+    // The dates are the same

 anotherDate.shiftMonth(-1).shiftDay(1); // 10 Dec

 alert(date.compareTo(anotherDate) < 0 ? anotherDate.toString("long") +
-      " is later in the year" : "My code isn't working.");
+      " is later in the year" : "My code isn't working");
+        // 10 December is later in the year
 ```